DalbergDataInsights/react-components/docs/README.md

 ```

-For examples of creating custom events you can read components/Map/logic file,
+For examples of creating custom events you can read components/Map/logic files,
 there is an example coming from the default logic of the map

 ```javascript